Women need to talk about money

 Sonia Kang — Canada Research Chair in Identity, Diversity and Inclusion and associate professor of organizational behavior and human resource management at the University of Toronto — points to the existence of “crypto bros” and the male-dominated GameStop Reddit forums.

-There are large online communities of men who like to talk about investing, but that doesn’t mean women are less interested, she says.
+There are large online communities of men who like to talk about investing.
+But just because women aren’t making their voices heard doesn’t mean they’re less interested, Kang says.

-Kang thinks they might just be less willing to discuss investment opportunities over public spaces.
+She thinks they may simply be less willing to discuss it in public spaces.

 “Finance bros playing gatekeepers, and in a much broader sense, the patriarchy as a whole prioritizes the voices of old, white men over almost anyone else.”